drhayes/drhayes.io/src/now.md

 Trying to stay in the habit of updating my site on the regular.

-Doing a decent job of updating Now and [Projects][].
-Not doing as good a job at tending to my notes.
-Trying to carefully read [How to Take Smart Notes][smartnotes]

 Check out my [Projects][] note.

 Working on a tumbley-loggy thing over at [wisps][].
-Mostly linkspam.
-Maybe some editorializing.
-Who knows.
+Tags and editorializing work.
+But I still want to add pictures and music and things.

 ## Gamedev